solocommand/science-medicine-group-websites/packages/braze/ingest/README.md

 IdentityX+Braze User API
 ===

-This API supports creating/updating IdentityX user data, questions, and braze integration features.
+This API supports creating/updating (via POST request), retrieving (via GET request), deleting (via DELETE request) IdentityX user data, questions, and braze integration features.

-It accepts a JSON post request at the endpoint `/api/identity-x`.
+It accepts a JSON POST request at the endpoint `/api/identity-x`.
 The `email` field is the only required value.

 It accepts the following core IdentityX fields:
 - `email` String (required)